“”

 Lately, I’ve been thinking about the small things that somehow feel big again.
 What hobbies I might want to revisit.
 What clothes I want to buy just because I like them.
 Where I want to travel when logistics aren’t the main character.
 And alongside that curiosity?
 Anxiety.
 Because reinvention, even joyful reinvention, comes with a whole lot of uncertainty.

-For so long, time felt transactional — measured in cycles, milestones, and fertility clinic waiting rooms.
-Now, it feels expansive again.
-A little scary.
-A little thrilling.
+For so long, time felt transactional.
+Measured in cycles, milestones, and fertility clinic waiting rooms.
+Now, it feels expansive again — a little scary, a little thrilling.
 But maybe that’s the point.
 This next chapter isn’t about rushing to fill the space or assigning it a purpose.
 It’s about sitting in it long enough to figure out who I am now... and who I want to be.

 More from GIRLHOOD